 Symptoms of OA of the spine vary from person to person and can range from mild to disabling.
 You may not have symptoms even though the condition is present.
 Its onset and progression can be quite slow.

-With early or mild disease, symptoms will be intermittent, or come and go.
+With early or mild disease, symptoms may be intermittent.
 You might feel stiffness or aching after sitting a long time, on waking in the morning, or after vigorous activity.
 You or your family may notice changes in your posture.
 Some people will bend forward or shift to the side.
-With more advanced OA of the spine, symptoms will become more constant and tend to interfere more with your daily activity, especially with walking and standing.
+With more advanced OA of the spine, symptoms will become more constant and tend to interfere more with your daily activities, especially with walking and standing.